 Labels, buttons and tags

 Forms of identification on old teddy bears were often removed by caring parents.
 These are not only important for identification of a teddy bear, but the more complete the teddy bear is, the more he is worth.
 A good example is the Steiff button in ear.
 If this button is no longer present, this immediate lowers the value with 25%.
 Apart from labels, buttons, swing tags and certificates, the bear must still have its original box.
 An original box in good condition, increasing the value.

 Some collectors choose miniature teddy bears from Schuco or Farnell, but in general, big teddy bears are more expensive.

 In general, the older a teddy bear, the more it is worth.
 Teddy bears from before the First World War are particularly valuable.
 However, teddy bears from the 1950s and 1960s, are also popular.

 A teddy bear with limited edition, will have a higher value because of its rarity.

 Most teddy bears were made of light brown, blonde or gold mohair.
 Therefore, there is more demand for bears with a different color such as cinnamon and black.
 Like a limited edition, they also have a higher value.

 Only rarely, a teddy bear is bought from its original owner.
 But things that confirm ownership, will increase the value of the teddy bear.
 These include things like the original invoice, old catalogues and photographs of the owner with the teddy bear.

 The most subjective part is the appeal of a teddy bear, which is very personal but perhaps the most important.
-A teddy bear with an attractive appearance, will be sold more quickly.
+A teddy bear with an attractive appearance will be sold more quickly.

 If you want to know the value of your teddy bear, show it to an expert at an auction or a teddy bear fair.
-We don’t value teddy bears, because it’s almost impossible to value a bear without actual seeing and feeling it.
+We don’t value teddy bears, because it’s almost impossible to value a bear without actually seeing and feeling it.